awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name MyAutoScalingGroup
    ```

-For more in\-depth information about target tracking, see [Target Tracking Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-target-tracking.md)\.
+For more information about target tracking, see [Target Tracking Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-target-tracking.md)\.